-In 2020, there were 114 incidents involving towing vessels or barges that resulted in 121 injuries to crewmembers.
+There were 114 incidents involving towing vessels or barges in 2021 that resulted in 121 injuries to crewmembers.
 Table 7 provides a breakdown of the injuries by the USCG injury severity category.
 For reference, the USCG Injury Severity Scale is on the following page.